Choosing the Best Vacuum Cleaner for Your Home

 Size

 Is your space very large?
 Consider if you will need to clean for a long time and how long the Stick Vac's battery will last.
-If you have a large space you can opt for a model with two batteries.
+If you have a large space, the best stick vacuum cleaner will be a model with two batteries like the LG CordZero A9 Multi Handstick Vacuum.
 Having two batteries means you can charge one battery while you use the other, doubling your cleaning time.

 Floor Type